 - The dish is done!

-- To reduce the bitterness of the papaya flower, along with the asam gelugur, you can boil the flowers with guava leaves.
+To reduce the bitterness of the papaya flower and the asam gelugur, you can boil the flowers with guava leaves.

 This dish is best served with warm white rice, dabu-dabu sauce, and grilled fish.